| 3 Min Read |

 Excel is arguably the most powerful product in the Microsoft Office suite, and it’s not hard to see why.
-With over 1 billion users, it’s one of the most common softwares in the world, and from what we see here at LiveCosts, it’s the most used accounting software for construction company.
+With over 1 billion users, it’s one of the most common softwares in the world, and from what we see here at LiveCosts, it’s the most used free construction accounting software….if that’s what you’d like to call it.
 This single program can be used for every aspect of the construction business, why consider anything else?

 Let’s take a look at the pro’s and con’s of using excel for construction

 Microsoft Excel is relatively easy to use and readily available.
 Contractors who are new to the business or who work on relatively small projects can get by with the capabilities included with Excel. it first became available in the late 1980s.
 Because it’s used for so many different applications, it’s very versatile.
 It is a fantastic place to start when using a software in a business.

 With over a billion users, excel has quite a community.
 From simple invoice template to extraordinarily complex business forecasting, with a google search or two you will find something that will be very close to meeting your requirements.
 With a few adjustments you can save a serious amount of time.

 Remember those bygone days of having to manually add up a bunch of numbers in a records book?
 Well, Microsoft Excel ensures that such legacy methods of making data calculations will remain in the past where they belong.
 Indeed, Excel comes equipped with the ability to run a multitude of different formulas, all of which promise to automate calculations that would otherwise be a huge burden if done manually.
 Sure, the prospect of memorising a host of different formulas can seem intimidating at the beginning, but fortunately for Excel users, there are a plethora of guides that show how to get the most out of the formula system.